 Our medications are purchased from a long standing, reputable veterinary supplier.

 As with humans, many conditions that affect pet animals require long-term treatment.
 Repeat prescriptions can be collected, but we like to see the patient every 3 months.
-This is not only to comply with the law (Medicines Act 1968) but also to assess how the treatment is progressing and to check there is no deterioration in your pet.
+This is not only to comply with the Veterinary Medicines Regulations, but also to assess how the treatment is progressing and to check there is no deterioration in your pet.
 Remember gradual change is much more difficult to spot when you are in frequent contact with someone, we all know the friend that never seems to get older until we see the old photos!

 All medicines should at all times be kept in a cool dry place away from direct sunlight.
 Otherwise they may deteriorate rapidly and become ineffective before they are used.